-This behaviour can be a power trip on the part of the Indian, but it can also be sabotage on the part of the Indian.
+This behavior can be a power trip on the part of the Indian, but it can also be sabotage on the part of the Indian.
 As we cover in the article How Indian IT Workers Discriminate Against Non-Indian Workers, Indians have shown an international pattern of discriminating against non-Indians.
-Brightwork Research & Analysis receives feedback on the Indian worker issue from all over the globe, and the pattern is not merely limited to Indian versus white, as we receive of discrimination from Asia by Asians, as well as Asians in the US and Europe against Indians.
+Brightwork Research & Analysis receives feedback on the Indian worker issue from all over the globe.
+The pattern is not merely limited to Indian versus white, as we receive discrimination from Asia by Asians and Asians in the US and Europe against Indians.

 A Sucker Punch for US Domestic Workers

-When the H1-B program has rigged by lobbyists and billionaires as we cover in the articles, Why Do So Many Billionaires Love the H1-B Worker Visa?
-And Why Are 47 Entities Lobbying in Favor of the H.R.1044 IT Immigration Bill to allow massive numbers of Indians into the US, it was never discussed that discrimination not only in favour of Indians but by specific Indian castes against other castes and certain regions of Indians versus other Indians is entirely accepted in India.
+When the H1-B program has rigged by lobbyists and billionaires, as we cover in the articles, Why Do So Many Billionaires Love the H1-B Worker Visa?
+And Why Are 47 Entities Lobbying in Favor of the H.R.1044 IT Immigration Bill to allow massive numbers of Indians into the US?
+It was never discussed that discrimination in favor of Indians and specific Indian castes against other castes and certain regions of Indians versus other Indians is entirely accepted in India.

 Clarification Questions Can be a Source of Conflict

-In American culture, it is typically accepted that questions of clarification can be asked by the interviewee.
-However, Indian culture often does not allow for this or sees this as a challenge to the position of interviewer.
+In American culture, it is typically accepted that the interviewee can ask clarification questions.
+However, Indian culture often does not allow for this or sees this as challenging to the interviewer’s position.

 This is very easy to trace to the hierarchy of the Indian culture.

-In Indian culture the person in the position of power is not to be questioned by the one with lower power — and this is true on many occasions when this questioning is intended to provide the interview with the information they need to answer the question, as is illustrated in the following quotation.
+In Indian culture, the person in the position of power is not to be questioned by the one with lower power — and this is true on many occasions when this questioning is intended to provide the interviewer with the information they need to answer the question, as is illustrated in the following quotation.